ms-iot/content/en-US/Docs/IoTCoreShell.md

 Use either one of these apps as a starting point for your multi-app experience as you see fit.

 ## Switching between apps with HID Injection Keys

+The below instructions show you how to turn on Hotkey support through entries to the registry.
+If you are building your own image and want to support hotkeys without needing to access the registry, you can include an optional feature package that handles these steps for you.

+The feature package to look for is called: **Microsoft-OneCore-IoTUAP-Shell-HotKeys-Feature-Package.cab** and the feature is called **IOT_SHELL_HOTKEY_SUPPORT**

+The rest of this document covers how to implement this feature manually.

 ### Return Home